Which of the following best describes osmosis? | Channels for Pearson+

 A

-The movement of solute molecules from an area of high concentration to an area of low concentration through a membrane.
+The movement of gases from an area of high pressure to an area of low pressure.

 B